NAU GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs

 - Enlisting the support of parents, teachers, guidance counselors, school administrators and community groups.

-Scroll down to learn more about Arizona GEAR UP at NAU.
+Scroll down to learn more about NAU GEAR UP.

 GEAR UP is a federally-funded college-access program started in 1999, authorized under the Higher Education Opportunity Act (HEOA), now in 47 states.
 The purpose of GEAR UP is to significantly increase the number of students from low-income communities who graduate from high school prepared to enter and succeed in postsecondary education.

 design of NAU GEAR UP 2012-19 includes three project components:

 - In-School Partnerships,

 serving 4,000 students in 30 rural schools in

 impacting 200+ schools / 40,000+ students statewide; and

 advancing broader and shared aims with multiple entities.